-It is conventional wisdom that a residential leasehold with in excess of one hundred years remaining is worth approximately the same as a freehold.
-Where an further 90 years added to all but the shortest lease, the premises will be worth the same as a freehold for many years ahead.
+It is generally accepted that a residential leasehold with more than one hundred years remaining is worth approximately the same as a freehold.
+Where an further 90 years added to any lease with more than 30 years remaining, the property will be worth the same as a freehold for decades to come.

 Lender | Requirement |